dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/user-guide/getting-started-v2.0.10.md

 3. Copy **ALL** `*.dll` files under `[INSTALLATION FOLDER]\Lib\Windows\x64` to the same folder as the `NormalizeAnImage.exe`

-4. Copy `[INSTALLATION FOLDER]/Distributables/DDN-PresetTemplates.json` to the same folder as the `NormalizeAnImage.exe`.

-5. Run the program `NormalizeAnImage.exe`.
+4. Run the program `NormalizeAnImage.exe`.

 > The SDK supports both x86 and x64, please set the platform based on your needs.